5 Ways to Save Money When Traveling Domestically

 4. Mind the fees and costs

-The revenue airlines collect for flying you from point A to point B has quadrupled over the past decade.
-Ancillary revenue—including fees for baggage, extra legroom, onboard food and beverage sales, boarding early, and other niceties—earned U.S. and Canadian airlines more than $39 billion in 2022.
-Minimizing those charges can save a lot.
+The revenue airlines collect for flying you from point A to point B has sharply increased over the past decade.
+And ancillary revenue—including fees for baggage, extra legroom, onboard food and beverage sales, early boarding, and other niceties—is now one of the main income streams for airlines.
+Minimizing those charges can save you a lot.
 Review the fine print, and if you travel frequently, it may be worthwhile to use a travel-focused credit card that covers first-bag fees or offers other perks.

 Similarly, be mindful at the rental car counter about selecting add-ons—ranging from satellite radio to enhanced roadside assistance—that you don't need.
 Opting for rental car insurance, especially, may be redundant if your credit card or auto policy already provides it.